Aston Villa F.C.: Aston Villa Foundation

 In 2016, Aston Villa created a registered charity, the Aston Villa Foundation.
 The aim of the charity is to deliver the social responsibility work of Aston Villa.
 Working alongside key local and national stakeholders, the Foundation delivers projects such as football in the community, disability, health and wellbeing, education, interventions and community relations.

-In May 2021, Prince William, Duke of Cambridge met with members of the Foundation at Aston Villa's Bodymoor Heath Training Ground.
-This was following the Foundation providing 1000 hot meals a week to local organisations during the COVID-19 pandemic in the United Kingdom as well as allowing a local NHS Trust to make use of Villa Park's facilities.
+In May 2021, Prince William, Duke of Cambridge, met with members of the Foundation at Aston Villa's Bodymoor Heath Training Ground.
+This was following the Foundation providing 1000 hot meals a week to local organisations during the COVID-19 pandemic in the United Kingdom, as well as allowing a local NHS Trust to make use of Villa Park's facilities.

 Supporters and rivalries

 Aston Villa have a large fanbase and draw support from all over the Midlands and beyond, with supporters' clubs all across the world.
 Former Villa chief executive Richard Fitzgerald has stated that the ethnicity of the supporters is currently 98% white.
 When Randy Lerner's regime took over at Villa Park, they aimed to improve the support from ethnic minorities.
 A number of organisations have been set up to support the local community, including Aston Pride.
 A Villa in the Community programme has also been set up to encourage support among young people in the region.
-The new owners have also initiated several surveys aimed at gaining the opinions of Villa fans and to involve them in the decision making process.
+The new owners have also initiated several surveys aimed at gaining the opinions of Villa fans and to involve them in the decision-making process.
 Meetings also occur every three months where supporters are invited by ballot and are invited to ask questions to the board.
 In 2011, the club supported a supporter-based initiative for an official anthem to boost the atmosphere at Villa Park.
 The song "The Bells Are Ringing" is to be played before games.

 Like many English football clubs, Aston Villa has had several hooligan firms associated with it: Villa Youth, Steamers, Villa Hardcore and the C-Crew, the last mentioned being very active during the 1970s and 1980s.
-As can be seen across the whole of English football, the hooligan groups have now been marginalised.
 In 2004, several Villa firms were involved in a fight with QPR fans outside Villa Park in which a steward died.
+As can be seen across the whole of English football, due to incidents like the aforementioned, the hooligan groups have now been marginalised.
 The main groupings of supporters can now be found in a number of domestic and international supporters' clubs.
 This includes the Official Aston Villa Supporters Club which also has many smaller regional and international sections.
 There were several independent supporters clubs during the reign of Doug Ellis but most of these disbanded after his retirement.
 The supporter group My Old Man Said formed to stand up for Villa supporters' rights, as a direct result of Villa supporters' protest against the club's appointment of Alex McLeish.
 The club's supporters also publish fanzines such as Heroes and Villains and The Holy Trinity.